i2p/i2p.www/i2p2www/spec/common-structures.rst

 * The key length is provided for each key, so that floodfills and clients may parse the structure even if not all encryption types are known or supported.

+* See note on the 'published' field in LeaseSet2Header_

 JavaDoc: http://{{ i2pconv('idk.i2p/javadoc-i2p') }}/net/i2p/data/LeaseSet2.html